jacobp100/cssta/docs/external-modules.md

 ## 🅿️ Publishers

-All Cssta modules have to use the ES `import … from 'cssta'` syntax for the babel plugin to work.
+All Cssta modules have to use the ES `import … from "cssta"` syntax for the babel plugin to work.
 For users, this means ensuring your build process can handle this.
 For publishers, just make sure your users get this syntax!